Now offering special education grants for members.

 Metabolic myopathies are genetic diseases, usually inherited, that affect the body’s muscles.
-[Metabolism refers to chemical reactions that provide energy and nutrients, or substances necessary for health and growth.]
+Metabolic refers to chemical reactions that provide energy, nutrients and substances necessary for health and growth.
 Some people with a metabolic myopathy (muscle disease) develop weakness; others tire easily with exercise or physical activity, suffer muscle pain after physical effort, and/or experience severely swollen and tender muscles.
 These symptoms occur when muscle cells don’t get enough energy.
 Without enough energy, the muscle lacks enough fuel to work properly.

 Some myopathies can cause rhabdomyolysis.
 In this condition, muscles break down, leaving them very weak, sore, swollen and tender.
 As muscles break down, portions of muscle fiber enter the bloodstream, which can lead to kidney failure.

-The name of each metabolic myopathy is based on which pathway has the deficient enzyme.
-For instance, diseases caused by a defect in sugar metabolism are called glycogen storage diseases.
+The name of each metabolic myopathy is based on which pathway doesn’t have enough enzymes.
+For example, diseases caused by a defect in sugar metabolism are called glycogen storage diseases.
 The most common defect in sugar metabolism is McArdle’s disease.
 Lipid storage diseases are due to abnormal fat processing.
-Finally, the term mitochondrial myopathy is used when the enzyme present in mitochondria is deficient.
+The term mitochondrial myopathy is used when the enzyme present in mitochondria is deficient.

 Most often, physicians diagnose metabolic myopathies by testing a sample of muscle tissue (biopsy), which is taken through a needle or with a small incision under local anesthesia.
 However, more recent techniques allow diagnosis by testing blood samples.

-Treatment varies by myopathy, but is focused on changes in physical activities, aerobic exercise training, changes in diet, and the use of various vitamins or supplements.
+Treatment for metabolic myopathies varies by myopathy, but is focused on changes in physical activities, aerobic exercise training, changes in diet, and the use of various vitamins or supplements.
 With appropriate activity changes, regular aerobic exercise, diet and use of supplements, the symptoms often can be controlled.
 The diet, levels of physical activity and dietary supplements recommended for treatment will vary depending on the myopathy.

 Everyone has run out of energy, become tired when doing physical activities, or experienced muscle pains and cramps after exercising.
 These are common symptoms.
 However, for some, these are the symptoms coming from metabolic myopathy.
 Metabolic myopathies are rare, so diagnosis can be delayed.